 - People from other organizations can be added.
 Only people in your organization can record and control streaming.
 For example, use this event to invite the speakers for your organization’s meeting.

-- Next to Join Hangouts Meet, click Down arrow Add live stream.
+- Next to Join with Google Meet, click Down arrow Add live stream.

 - To invite view-only guests, select an option: